tuna-f1sh/cyme/README.md

 See './doc/cyme_example_config.json' for an example of how icons can be defined and also the [docs](https://docs.rs/cyme/latest/cyme/icon/enum.Icon.html).
 The config can exclude the "user"/"colours" keys if one wishes not to define any new icons/colours.

 Icons are looked up in an order of User -> Default.
 For devices: `VidPid` -> `VidPidMsb` -> `Vid` -> `UnknownVendor` -> `get_default_vidpid_icon`, classes: `ClassifierSubProtocol` -> `Classifier` -> `UndefinedClassifier` -> `get_default_classifier_icon`.
 User supplied colours override all internal; if a key is missing, it will be `None`.

+# Known Issues

+* Version major BCD Device difference between libusb and macOS `system_profiler`: If the major version is large, libusb seems to read a different value to macOS.
+I don't think it's a parsing error but open to ideas.
+* libusb cannot read special non-user Apple buses; T2 chip for example.
+These will still be listed by `system_profiler`.
+The result is that when merging for verbose data, these will not print verbose information.
+Use `--force-libusb` to ignore them.
+* `sudo` is required to read Linux root_hub string descriptors - a stderr will be printed regarding this.
+The program works fine without these however.